 entered Capricorn in late 2008.

 The deeper truth of Capricorn is that it represents our inner freedom to act according to our own nature and contribute that nature to our society.
 In the East, it’s called Dharma.
-“Dharma is to cultivate the knowledge and practice of laws and principles that hold together the fabric of reality, natural phenomena and personality of human beings in dynamic interdependence and harmony. “ (Wikipedia) Share a free sample Personal Astrology Profile.
-What makes you unique?
-Discover a snapshot of the cosmos at your birth and the forces that shape you.
+“Dharma is to cultivate the knowledge and practice of laws and principles that hold together the fabric of reality, natural phenomena and personality of human beings in dynamic interdependence and harmony. “ (Wikipedia) Share a free sample The Goddess Within.
+Express your potential and desires from a woman's point of view.
+Learn about your personal power and how to express it!

 When our inner life and our personal values shine through in our public life, we achieve Capricorn’s goal.
 Capricorn is where our destiny can shine.
 But for us to accomplish our destiny, we need good role models.
 And the most important role models are our parents.
 So let’s look at another aspect of Capricorn that’s often neglected.
 Just as Cancer